lmn0/System-Software-Academic/README.md

 # System-Software-Academic
-This is a model of a 8086 Architecture &amp; Compiler.
+This is a software model of a x86 architecture &amp; an associated compiler.
 In other words, a simpleCPU and a programming language for running human understandable code on the CPU.